 Whisky Tunes is not an ordinary bagpipe music collection.
 In what is the first online, serial bagpipe tune book, Whisky Tunes offers bagpipers and traditional musicians new arrangements of vintage tunes inspired by Scotland’s famous spirit.
 A new tune will appear each week and take the reader on a journey through Scottish whisky-making and bagpiping history.
 The journey starts with the people and places of Scottish whisky, travels to the growing and harvesting of barley, to the brewing and distilling, and then to, yes, the drinking.
 Much of the collection is accompanied by researched notes on the tunes with some historical background.
 Read the Introduction to Whisky Tunes for an overview of whisky history in Scotland up to the early to mid-1800s and that history’s connection to the Highland bagpipes.

 I believe each tune, no matter how small, has a story to tell.
-As this collection unfolds, I hope those stories will have a new voice.
-Many tunes that will appear have not been heard in more than a hundred years.
+As you scroll through this collection, I hope those stories will have a new voice.
+Many tunes have not been heard in more than a hundred years.
+Some are old favorites.
+Like tasting malt whisky, your journey is one of discovery and comfort.
 These tunes capture the spirit and flavor of life as much as the flavor of a favorite spirit.
 These tunes, like good whisky, have been aging for a long time.
 It’s time for them to be bottled and served.

 The supply of whisky in Scotland was stoppered in 1757 after a ban on distillation in order to conserve grainread more →